 Not surprisingly, many contracts are worded to benefit the vendor, and law firms simply don’t have the record-storage industry expertise to know there’s opportunity in revising some of those terms.

 With these eight terms addressed properly, you can expect not only better service long-term but reduced contract costs as a result.
-For more information—or if you would like to learn how we help law firms with actual negotiations like this—please click below.
+If you would like to learn how we help law firms with actual negotiations like this—please click the button below.